 Family game night is an awesome bonding event, but it can also be fitness-based if you move the fun outdoors.
 Instead of opening up a board game, round up the kids and head to the backyard.
 Soccer, freeze tag, and flag football are just a few options.
 As long as you’re moving, you’re on the right track.

 Going for a walk after dinner can make a big difference in your family’s fitness levels.
 To make it more fun for the kids, drum up some excitement by turning it into a full-on adventure.
 Follow a treasure map, hunt for bugs, or just simply take a new route.
 With a little imagination, your neighborhood can seem like a whole new world.
+Don’t forget to bring a handy spoon tuna pouch in case anybody in the family gets hungry.

 Finding ways to stay active as a family isn’t just healthy, it’s incredibly smart.
 By combining family time with fitness, you’re able to squeeze that much more into your day.